samuel-vitorino/sopro/README.md

 - If you use torchaudio to read or write audio, ffmpeg may be required.
 I recommend just using soundfile.
 - I will publish the training code once I have time to organize it.

-Due to budget constraints, the dataset used for training was pre-tokenized and the raw audio was discarded (it took up a lot of space).
-Later in training, I could have used the raw audio to improve the speaker embedding / voice similarity, because some nuances of voice are lost when you compress it with a neural codec into a discrete space.

-I didn't lose much time trying to optimize further, but there is still some room for improvement.
-For example, caching conv states.

 Currently, generation is limited to **~32 seconds (400 frames)**.
 You can increase it, but the model generally hallucinates beyond that.

 AI was used mainly for creating the web demo, organizing my messy code into this repo, ablations and brainstorming.